à£à£Ö±²¥Ðã

 2. Charmian Kittredge London: Trailblazer, Author, Adventurer, by Iris Jamahl Dunkle (Review).
 Pacific Northwest Quarterly. (forthcoming).

-3. “Reinvigorating Intellectual Culture in Honors Composition: A Provocation,” with Michael Keller (under review).
+3. “Reinvigorating Intellectual Culture in Honors Composition: A Provocation,” with Michael Keller (Writing on the Edge.
+UC Davis, under review).

 4. The Complete Works of Jack London, Vol. 7 Editor [Theft: A Four Act Play, The Scorn of Women, Moon-face and Other Stories, and White Fang].
 Oxford UP. (forthcoming)